AuspeXeu/openvpn-status/README.md

 # openvpn-status
 A web-based application to monitor clients connected to a openvpn server
 ## Installation
+In order to download a fresh copy you first need to issue the respective ``npm`` command.

+``npm install openvpn-status``

-First you need to install the required node modules by issuing the respective npm command.
+Afterwards you need to install the required node modules by issuing the respective npm command.

-``npm install``
+``npm install .``

 ## Configuration